uvdoctor/atmsimulator/README.md

 - Vulnerabilities can be identified for various components, and only those components can be upgraded.

+- As ReactJS and other Javascript libraries are executed on the server side, this reduces the scope of Cross-site scripting attacks (XSS)

 **_5. Better colleague experience_**

 - Scrum teams are empowered to change and release components thereby giving better control, accountability and visibility of customer outcomes.